-Availing of Shinkansen Tickets also means availing the fastest and convenient transportation in Japan.
-These tickets can be booked online and can be availed by guests in hotels where they stay.
+Availing of Shinkansen Tickets also means providing the fastest and most convenient transportation in Japan.
+These tickets can be booked online and supported by guests in hotels where they stay.
 These are especially useful when traveling between Tokyo, Kyoto, and Osaka.

 - How to Book: Shinkansen Tickets can be booked through booking sites like shinkansen-ticket.com.
 It is recommended that guests book one month before the travel.
-Guests can receive their tickets at the hotel, post offices in Japan, or their home address.
+Guests can receive their tickets at the hotel, post offices in Japan, or at their home addresses.